googlegenomics/readthedocs/docs/source/common_api_flows.rst

 * ``GET /readgroupsets/<readGroupSetId>/coveragebuckets``

-  Get coverage information for a particular readset.
+  Get coverage information for a particular read group set.
 This will tell you where the read data is located, and which referenceNames should be used in the next step.

 * ``POST /reads/search {readGroupSetIds: [<readGroupSetId>]}``